 Inside Higher Ed today quotes an anonymous source confirming that Lewis lost his position as chair of the English department over the controversy.

 “[T]he professor did not intend to scandalize,” FUS president Fr.
 Sean Sheridan wrote in his Jan.
 9 open apology letter responding to the criticism, explaining that Lewis chose the book “as a tool to contrast how Catholics and non-Catholics approach faith in literature and to prepare the students for challenging conversations with people who think like Carrère.”
 But, Sheridan continued, “The Kingdom is so directly pornographic and blasphemous that it has no place on a Catholic university campus.
 I regret that the University’s earlier statement did not make this clear.”

 “Preparing students to confront challenges to their faith is certainly an important part of the education and formation we strive to provide,” Sheridan wrote.
 “But Franciscan University cannot, and will not, jeopardize our students’ moral and spiritual development in doing so.”

-FUS’ disavowal and demotion of professor Lewis and its promise to ban “scandalous” classroom materials raise new questions about what exactly academic freedom means for professors at FUS.
+FUS’ disavowal and demotion of professor Lewis, and its promise to ban “scandalous” classroom materials, raises new questions about what exactly academic freedom means for professors at FUS.

 FIRE’s long-held position is that religious institutions may privilege a commitment to religious doctrine above a commitment to academic freedom, just as other private institutions may prioritize other values over free speech — but they must be clear about those commitments and adhere to them.